cxumol/URLinkCat/README.md

 Why do we even need **an online bookmark page**?

-Suppose you are working on multiple projects (such as students taking courses in different disciplinary) in a day, and you have to open certain web pages for each different projects.
+Suppose you are working on multiple projects/cases (such as students taking courses in different disciplinary) in a day, and you have to open certain web pages for each different projects.
 Remembering all demanding destinations for each project can be a burden to your mind.

 Browser's bookmarks may help, but what if you have to work on different browsers/devices in different locations?
 Or, what if you want to share groups of certain links to someone very gently?